mmartial/geekier-blog/_posts/2024-02-29-Postfix_FastMail.md

 show_downloads: [false]
 ---

-Postfix is a free, open-source mail transfer agent (MTA) used to route and deliver email over the Internet.
+[Postfix](https://www.postfix.org/) is a free, open-source mail transfer agent ([MTA](https://en.wikipedia.org/wiki/Message_transfer_agent)) used to route and deliver email over the Internet.
-FastMail is a paid service that provides a secure, privacy-focused email provider supporting custom domains.
+[FastMail](https://www.fastmail.com/) is a paid service that provides a secure, privacy-focused email provider supporting custom domains.
-This post details the setup instructions for using Postfix as a Send-Only SMTP server, using Fastmail.com, on a Ubuntu Linux 22.04 server.
+This post details the setup instructions for using Postfix as a Send-Only SMTP server, using Fastmail, on a [Ubuntu Linux 22.04 server](https://ubuntu.com/).

 <h1>Postfix using Fastmail.com</h1>

-Revision: 20240302-0
+Revision: 20240302-1

 - [1.
 Preamble](#1-preamble)
   - [1.1.
 How to use this guide](#11-how-to-use-this-guide)